1stage/Aquarius-MX/src/rom/v1-3/readme.md

 Action: Returns the address of the first byte of data identified with
 <variable name>.
 A value must be assigned to <variable name> prior
-to execution of the & operatr, otherwise an FC error results.
+to execution of the & operator, otherwise an FC error results.
 Any type variable name maybe used (numeric, string, array), and the address returned will be an integer in the range of 0 and 65535.